manishshakya/manishshakya.github.io/index.markdown

 Welcome!
 In this blog series you will find random rants about the embedded systems specifically embedded linux.

 ```
-This blog is distributed in the hope that it will be useful,
+This blog is published in the hope that it will be useful,
 but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
 GNU General Public License for more details